BlueByteSystemsInc/PDMShell/src/GET.md

-﻿---
+---
 description: Gets a file version from the vault into the local cache.
-title: Get Command Documentation  | PDMShell | SOLIDWORKS PDM
+title: Get Command | PDMShell | SOLIDWORKS PDM
 ---
-# GET Command Documentation
+# GET Command

-## DESCRIPTION:
+## Description
 Retrieves a specified version of a file or files (via search).

-## SYNTAX:
+## Syntax
 ```bash
 get -search -recursive -filePath -version -directory -getoptions
 ```
-## PARAMETERS:
+## Parameters
 - `search`: The search operation to use.

 - `filePath`: The file(s) to retrieve.
 This is the default parameter.